-Vegan and vegetarian diets are growing in popularity, and it’s easy to see why.
-Even those of us who are not full on vegetarian can agree eating less meat is better for the environment and better for our health.
+Vegan and vegetarian diets are rapidly growing in popularity, and with the diets’ multitude of benefits, it is easy to see why.
+Even those of us who are not full on vegetarian diets can agree eating less meat is better for the environment and better for our health.

-However, despite the benefits associated with getting more veggies in our diets, a plant based lifestyle is not without its challenges.
+However, despite the benefits associated with getting more vegetables in our diets, a plant-based lifestyle is not without its challenges.
 Regardless of what you think about eating meat, many animal products are nutrient dense.
 Eliminating whole categories of food carries with it a responsibility to make sure you’re getting key nutrients from other sources.

-But while our broccoli obsessed brothers and sisters know they need to make that trip to the supplement aisle to grab their B-12 supplement, they are often unaware of the challenges associated with getting adequate omega-3 fatty acids on a plant based diet.
+While those who choose a plant-based dietary lifestyle may understand they need to make that trip to the supplement aisle to grab their B-12 supplement, they are often unaware of the challenges associated with getting adequate omega-3 fatty acids on a plant-based diet.

-The essential fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid DHA, are called “essential” for a reason.
-We need them to age gracefully, for optimal cognitive function, to regulate the immune system and they play a key role in cardiovascular health as well.
-1234
+The essential fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid DHA, are “essential” for a reason.
+They are needed for graceful aging , optimal cognitive function, and immune system regulation.
+They also play a key role in cardiovascular health.
+1 2 3 4

 Can you get EPA and DHA from plants alone?